pyedifice/pyedifice/README.md

 ( 🚧 TODO discuss flake `outputs.lib` overlays for `qasync` and `pyedifice6`.)

+# Improvements from Edifice, not yet published in new docs

 ## PySide6 / PyQt6

 We have upgraded the dependencies to support __Qt6__.